 Need instructions on how to install a rain barrel?
 Click here for a PowerPoint presentation.

-In residential areas, rain gardens are an effective way to manage a larger quantity of water runoff.
+In the city where flash flooding can overwhelm sewer pipes, rain barrels and rain gardens are a terrific way to conserve water and reduce storm water runoff.
+In residential areas, rain gardens are a more effective way to manage a larger quantity of water runoff.
 Contrary to popular belief, rain gardens are not designed to be wet for long periods and should be established in areas with good drainage.
-To find out more about building a rain garden, read the UW-Extension booklet, Rain Gardens:a How-to Manual for Homeowners or contact Karl Green at La Crosse County UW-Extension – email@example.com.
+To find out more about building a rain garden, read the UW-Extension booklet, Rain Gardens:a How-to Manual for Homeowners or contact Karl Green at La Crosse County UW-Extension – firstname.lastname@example.org.

 Other Ideas for Managing Water Runoff

 The UW-Extension also publishes a booklet for businesses that provides ideas for managing runoff from rooftops, parking lots, and other impervious surfaces – Managing Storm Water Runoff: a Self-Assessment Guide for Wisconsin Businesses.